stoermelder/vcvrack-packone/docs/FourRounds.md

 # stoermelder 4ROUNDS

-The module 4ROUNDS takes up to 16 input signals and creates several randomly selected outputs.
-This is done by delivering some sort of contest or tournament between signals and choosing a random winner of 15 "1-on-1 matches".
-There are four rounds of 1-on-1 matches needed to find a winner hence the name 4ROUNDS.
+The module takes up to 16 input signals (bright circle) and creates 15 output signals (dark circles) with randomly selected or mixed inputs.
+This is done by hosting some sort of contest or tournament between signals and choosing a random winner of several "1-on-1 matches".
+There are four rounds of 1-on-1 matches needed to find a winner out of 16 inputs hence the name 4ROUNDS.
 Every pairing of each match is drawn on the panel for easy visual understanding.

 ![4ROUNDS Intro](./FourRounds-intro.gif)